john-pachec0/Monitor/PRIVACY_POLICY.md

 - Settings persist across app launches but never leave your device

 ### No Server, No Cloud
-- Untwist does not have a backend server for user data
+- Monitor does not have a backend server for user data
 - There is no cloud sync, no server-side storage, no remote access
 - Your data cannot be accessed by us, law enforcement, or anyone else
 - We cannot recover your data if you lose your device